Priyank-14/100_daysofcoding/README.md

 Q108.Write a Program to take an integer array nums.
 Print an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
 The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.
 Q109.Write a program to take an integer array arr and an integer k as inputs.
 Print the maximum sum of all the subarrays of size k.
 Q110.Write a program to take an integer array arr and an integer k as inputs.
 The task is to find the maximum element in each subarray of size k moving from left to right.
 Print the maximum elements for each window separated by spaces as output.
+Q111.Write a program to take an integer array arr and an integer k as inputs.
+The task is to find the first negative integer in each subarray of size k moving from left to right.
+If no negative exists in a window, print "0" for that window.
+Print the results separated by spaces as output.
+Q112.Write a program to take an integer array arr as input.
+The task is to find the maximum sum of any contiguous subarray using Kadane's algorithm.
+Print the maximum sum as output.
+If all elements are negative, print the largest (least negative) element.
+Q113.Write a program to take an integer array arr and an integer k as inputs.
+The task is to find the kth smallest element in the array.
+Print the kth smallest element as output.
+Q114.Write a program to take a string s as input.
+The task is to find the length of the longest substring without repeating characters.
+Print the length as output.
+Q115.Write a program to take two strings s and t as inputs (assume all characters are lowercase).
+The task is to determine if s and t are valid anagrams, meaning they contain the same characters with the same frequencies.
+Print "Anagram" if they are, otherwise "Not Anagram".
+Q116.Write a program to take an integer array nums which contains only positive integers, and an integer target as inputs.
+The goal is to find two distinct indices i and j in the array such that nums[i] + nums[j] equals the target.
+Assume exactly one solution exists and return the indices in any order.
+Print the two indices separated by a space as output.
+If no solution exists, print "-1 -1".
+Q117.Write a program to take two sorted arrays of size m and n as input.
+Merge both the arrays such that the merged array is also sorted.
+Print the merged array.
+Q118.Write a program to take an input array of size n.
+The array should contain all the integers between 0 to n except for one.
+Print that missing number
+Q119.Write a program to take an integer array as input.
+Only one element will be repeated.
+Print the repeated element.
+Try to find the result in one single iteration.